EddieAbbondanzio/eddieabbondanz.io/content/post/tools/diy-chassis-table/index.md

 ![](./images/20.jpg)

 I still need to make proper jigs for holding up the XJ and I'm also likely going to weld some hooks on the table to make for attaching straps to as needed but the table is mostly done for now.

+All in all I'm pretty happy with the table.
+Total cost came in around $1300 which was $200 less than my goal of $1500 and the table is nice and beefy.